Sorebit/sorebit.github.io/content/notes/site_setup.md

 Title: Site setup
 Date: 2021-08-11
+Modified: 2021-09-03
 Summary: Notes on this website.
 Some technical, some personal.
 Status: published

-> cultiver son jardin intérieur - tend to your internal garden
+> Cultiver son jardin intérieur - tend to your internal garden

 - talk about how I like tinkering and tweaking small things and how much time I waste on this
 - be kind and non-pretentious

+## Static site generators

-- talk about how I made this site and why I don't use jekyll anymore
+Talk about how I made this site and why I don't use jekyll anymore

 ## Theme